hellolitebox/sage-calendar-integration/README.md

                 - 1701452789418-ExampleMigration.ts
 ```

-## Creating and Generating Migrations
+## Crafting New Realities: Generating Migrations 🎨

 To manage your database schema changes, you can create and generate migrations as follows: